quixio/quix-docs/WRITING-STYLE.md

 * There should *not* be a space before the colon.
 * Place a blank line after the colon and before the code block.

+When substitutions are required in code blocks, for example in requiring the reader to write their own API key, write the text prompt enclosed in a less than sign and a greater than sign.

 ## Acronyms

 Define acronyms on first use.
 On subsequent use in a topic you do not need to redefine the acronym, unless you feel it would provide clarity.